stefan6419846/eot_tools/README.md

 * Read all defined properties.
 * Retrieve the embedded TTF file data.
-Currently limited to uncompressed and unencrypted data as this is what the test I found use.
+Currently limited to uncompressed and unencrypted data as this is what the test files I found use.

 ## Installation